Accommodation · Last updated 2 June 2026

 What to Do in La Linea with Kids

-La Linea is not designed as a family resort, but there is more to do with kids than you might expect:
+La Linea is not a purpose-built family resort, but there is more to occupy children than most visitors expect:

 • Playa de Poniente: The main beach.
-Calm water, good for swimming, and easily accessible.
-Gets crowded in August but is quiet in May, June, and September.
+Long, sandy, and calm.
+Gets busy in July and August but is quiet and pleasant in May, June, and early September.

-• Plaza de la Constitución: The main square has space to run around and is surrounded by cafes.
-Kids can burn energy while parents sit.
+• Plaza de la Constitución and Plaza de la Iglesia: Open squares with space to run around, surrounded by cafes.
+Good for burning energy while parents sit.

 Eating Out with Kids in La Linea

-Spanish culture is generally very child-friendly in restaurants — kids eating late and being present in restaurants is completely normal here.
-The local tapas bars and restaurants along Avenida del Ejército and the port area are all used to families.
+Spanish culture is genuinely child-friendly when it comes to restaurants.
+Children eating late and being present in all kinds of venues is completely normal in Andalusia.
+The restaurants and tapas bars around Calle Real, Plaza Fariñas, and the Paseo Marítimo are all used to families.

 The Bottom Line